Mediterranean Farro Salad

 Step seven

-Pour dressing over the farro salad and mix the whole thing with a spatula until combined.
+Pour the dressing over the farro salad and mix everything with a spatula until well combined.

 Time to either bring it to a potluck or enjoy it as a side dish.

-I hope you enjoyed this farro salad recipe!
+I hope you enjoyed this Mediterranean farro salad recipe!
 It’s so delicious and satisfying.

 And as always, may all your dishes be delish.